pruje/docker-proxy-nginx/README.md

-# nginx proxy for docker containers
+# Nginx proxy for docker containers

 When running multiples web containers on a same machine, you must set a reverse proxy.
 This project aims to configure a simple nginx proxy.